 Nancy Roman, President and CEO

-Marian Barton Peele, Senior Director of Partner Relations, joined the Capital Area Food Bank in 1990 and two years later became Director of Partner Relations.
-In her present position, Peele coordinates food distribution to over 700 partner agencies which are non-profit organizations that operate food programs for those at risk of hunger.
+Marian Barton Peele, Senior Director of Partners and Programs, joined the Capital Area Food Bank in 1990 and two years later became Director of Partner Relations.
+In her present position, Peele coordinates food distribution to over 500 partner agencies which are non-profit organizations that operate food programs for those at risk of hunger.

 A native Washingtonian, Peele has served on the boards of THRIVE DC (formerly Dinner Program for Homeless Women), Sowing Empowerment and Economic Development (SEED), and District of Columbia Emergency Food and Shelter Program.

 Peele was educated in DC public schools and is a proud alumnus of Duke Ellington School of Art.
 She is a visual artist who specializes in stippling, a pen and ink technique.
 She attended Virginia Commonwealth University in Richmond, VA.

 The youngest of eight children of Oscar and Jean Barton, Peele has been married for the past 28 years to Mervin Kenneth Peele.
 They reside in Washington, D.C. with their two sons, Marshall and Miles.

 Jody Tick, Senior Director of Food Resources and Information Technology, has been with the Capital Area Food Bank since 2006.
 In her current capacity, Tick provides strategic direction and oversight for the acquisition of food resources and the development of information systems to drive data decisions.
 Tick previously served as the Senior Director of Programs for CAFB.